 The University of Wyoming Archaeological Fieldschool provides professional-level training in field research methods at three Wyoming locations.
-Learn to recognize and identify chipped stone tools and debris, ceramic sherds, faunal remains, fire-cracked rock, stone circles and fire hearths; collect sediment, radiocarbon, and flotation samples; read stratigraphic profiles; excavate; record data; read maps; use a GPS; and conduct surface survey -- all the basics of archaeological fieldwork.
-You will learn how to use field technology, such as total stations and photogrammetry, as well as how to record surface sites.
-This year's fieldschool covers a possible mammoth kill site near Douglas, Wyoming, where the student will be introduced to geoarchaeology; surface survey in the foothills along the east side of the Bighorn Mountains (in Butch Cassidy's Hole in the Wall country), where the student will learn proper field-recording methods, map-reading and use of a GPS; and finally, excavation of a deep, well-stratified rockshelter on the west side of the Bighorn Mountains north of Ten Sleep, Wyoming where the student will learn precision excavation.
-As you can see, the fieldschool includes a range of experiences - and all at beautiful Wyoming locations.
+Learn to recognize and identify chipped stone tools and debris, ceramic sherds, faunal remains, fire-cracked rock, stone circles and fire hearths; collect sediment, radiocarbon, and flotation samples; read stratigraphic profiles; excavate; record data; read maps; use a GPS; conduct surface survey; fill out site forms -- all the basics of archaeological fieldwork.
+You will learn how to use field technology, such as total stations.
+This year's fieldschool covers a possible mammoth kill site near Douglas, Wyoming, where the student will be introduced to geoarchaeology; surface survey in the foothills along the east side of the Bighorn Mountains (in Butch Cassidy's Hole in the Wall country), where the student will learn proper field-recording methods, map-reading and use of a GPS; and excavation of a deep, well-stratified rockshelter on the west side of the Bighorn Mountains north of Ten Sleep, Wyoming where the student will learn precision excavation.
+As you can see, the fieldschool includes a range of experiences - and each at a beautiful Wyoming location.
 All students will live in a fieldcamp, and must provide their own basic camping gear (tent, sleeping bag, etc.; the fieldschool provides all kitchen and excavation gear).
+All students will assist in regular camp chores (cooking, cleaning up, etc.).
 The work is physically demanding, and takes place regardless of Wyoming's fickle weather (which can include rain, snow and/or freezing temperatures even in summer).
 Students should be in good physical shape and prepared to eat and live in remote locations away from town, Internet access and cell phone connections.

 We teach the fieldschool in three 10-day sessions, separated by two, four-day intervals.
 Students are responsible for themselves during those four days.
 Although students can register for just one or two of the 10-day sessions, we give preference to those students enrolling in all three.
 The reason is that a 30-day fieldschool is the accepted standard to qualify for entry-level employment on research or Cultural Resource Management projects.
 Credit from the University of Wyoming fieldschool should be transferrable to any academic institution and fulfill the fieldschool requirement of any CRM company.

 We can accept about 12 students for the fieldschool, and welcome applications from students at any educational level or from any background.
 We do, however, give preference to those students majoring in anthropology, who seek a career in archaeology and who have taken at least one archaeology course.
 The fieldschool is a good place to discover if a career in archaeology is the right place for you.
-Note: we will leave for the field camp the day before the session begins, e.g., June 15 for the first session.
-Therefore, students coming from out of state should perhaps plan to be in Laramie two days before a session begins, e.g., June 14.
+Note: we will leave for the first field camp early on June 15.
+Non-UW students should plan to arrive in Laramie no later than June 14.
+We can assist with locating a place to stay with one of the UW fieldschool students.

 Three Main Field School Sessions (2 credit hours each for a total of 6 credit hours)